JulliannaG/CV_assignment_1/README.md

 These parameters are saved to 'calibration.npz' file. then used to correct image distortion, which improves accuracy for tasks like augmented reality or 3D reconstruction.

 * AR - this mode can be enter by pressing 'a' key.
 The system detects ArUco markers in the camera feed ('A4_ArUco_Marker.png') and uses the previously obtained calibration parameters from 'calibration.npz' file to estimate their 3D position and orientation.
 Without this file the AR moght not work correctly.
 Based on this, it overlays virtual 3D dinosaur object on top of the detected markers, so they appear anchored in the real world and follow the marker’s movement.
+The trex has been placed so that his legs are coming out of the marker.
+When marker is fliped upside down or positioned at odd angles, the apllication might crash.

 The application can be quit by pressing 'q' key from every level of application.